FINNGEN/commons/README.md

 java -jar cromwell.jar -Dconfig.file=data/backends.conf run scripts/convert_to_bgen.wdl --inputs scripts/convert_to_bgen.conf.json --options data/workflow.options.json
 ```

 ## Split bgen to chunks
 Edit or prepare configuration file like data/files.conf to include full path to each chromosome bgen file.
+You can add arbitrary chr names given after "chr_" but they must match the chromosomes given in the split files.

 Prepare a configuration file for bgen splitting using the previous file config and pre-calculated chunk points (github.com/FINNGEN/chrsplit).
 Provided helper script example writes configuration of 5k variant chunks to data/splitting.conf.

 If making configuration file by hand make sure that the file is tab separated and not whitespace.
+By Default in finngen we want to have to sets of chunks.
+1) chunks for gene based analysis (not splitting boundaries) and 2) chunks for single variants with more balanced chunk sizes.
+You run the configuration file generation for both files and concatenate them:

 ```
+scripts/generate_chunk_conf.py data/files.conf data/chrpos_variant_split_5k_chunks.txt splitting_gene_based.conf
-scripts/generate_chunk_conf.py data/files.conf data/chrpos_variant_split_5k_chunks.txt data/splitting.conf
+scripts/generate_chunk_conf.py data/files.conf data/chrpos_variant_split_5k_chunks.txt splitting_variant_based.conf

+cat splitting_gene_based.conf splitting_variant_based.conf > all_chunk_points.txt

 ```

 Edit configuration file scripts/split_to_chunks.conf.json and add full path to config file created in previous step to  "split_to_chunks.input_blocks"